 As Smart Codec reduces the size of the video files, we can also notice the benefits of the network bandwidth required by the camera to perform local stream and cloud stream.
 For cameras using Cloud Archive, this network bandwidth usage will be most visible as seen below:

 This screenshot displays the network bandwidth usage with Cloud Archive enabled for an MV using 1080p at standard video quality setting with H.264 (top) and Smart Codec (below), where you can see the reduction from 1 Mbps to between 500-600 kbps.

 What is a codec?

-A codec is software that encodes or decodes a data stream like video.
+A codec is a software that encodes or decodes a data stream like video.
 Meraki MV smart cameras use the H.264 codec.
 Starting MV4.15, MV cameras will start using Smart Codec.

 How do we deliver more video retention?

 Smart Codec analyzes a scene in real-time and dynamically optimizes video retention and playback.
 It observes various levels of motions and other parameters to apply corresponding levels of compression logic to the video files by intelligently determining which scenes require more compression and which scenes do not.